-The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker and Yantz indicates that there were two gunsmiths named Jacob Briggle in Bedford County -- one the nephew of the other -- and refers to them as Jacob Briggle I & II.
+Introduction: The 2001 book "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" by Whisker and Yantz indicates that there were two gunsmiths named Jacob Briggle in Bedford County -- one the nephew of the other -- and refers to them as Jacob Briggle I & II.
 The book also reports that Jacob Briggle II moved from Bedford County, Pennsylvania to Cedar Rapids, Iowa, but soon moved to somewhere near Carthage, Missouri.
-An individual who appears to be Jacob Briggle I died on June 26, 1881 and is buried at the Pee Dee Cemetery (41.6699982, -91.2142029) in Cedar County, Iowa, which is about 38-miles from Cedar Rapids, Iowa.
-The apparent presence of Jacob Briggle I in Iowa may be why Jacob Briggle II temporarily moved there.
+Jacob Briggle I died on June 26, 1881 and is buried at the Pee Dee Cemetery (41.66988938, -91.21465229) in Cedar County, Iowa, which is about 38-miles from Cedar Rapids, Iowa.
+I wonder if the presence of Jacob Briggle I in Iowa had any influence on the decision of Jacob Briggle II to temporarily move to Iowa.

-1832: The 2001 book states that Jacob G. Briggle was the son of Christian Briggle, who was an 1832 immigrant from Bavaria and a brother to the gunsmith Jacob Briggle I.
+1832: The 2001 Whisker and Yantz book states that Jacob G. Briggle was the son of Christian Briggle, who was an 1832 immigrant from Bavaria and a brother to the gunsmith Jacob Briggle I.

 1861: The following portion of the 1861 Walker map shows the residence of "J. Breigel" in Union Township.